mohmad-sawan/react-crud-app/README.md

 this is to install all the react dependencies

-then go back to the main derictory and run the project
+then go back to the main directory and run the project

     npm run dev